Ian Williams explores race, class and identity in his debut novel, Reproduction

 "It took about six years to write this book, although it's hard to say, exactly, when a novel starts.
 It gets divided and becomes something else.
 I know writers who are very careful about their prose — every sentence has to be just perfect before they move on to the next one.
 I'm not that kind of writer.
 It's like a story dump that needs to happen for the first draft or so for me.

 "A lot of my writing lives electronically.
 There comes a point where I step back, get large sheets of paper and draw the plot and stick that on the wall.
 I need to see the overall shape of things.
 I was a resident at the Banff Centre for Arts and Creativity at one point and I decided to toss out a big chunk of the book.
 I typed like mad and rewrote the whole thing and broke it up into 24 sections.
 I laid on a table and took a photo, which helped me to see everything all at the same time.

 "The second draft is still kind of figuring out if the parts are there.
 The work really begins once I have all of the material.
-Then there's the kind of shaping of the material, and the squeezing and probing of it.
+Then there's the shaping of the material and the squeezing and probing of it.
 It takes a couple of drafts to get the story out."

 Going with the flow

 "The writing process changed with the job.
 When I was working in academia in Ontario, that job was so demanding that I really found it really hard to write.
 I then worked and lived in Calgary for a year and all I would do is write; I would go to the gym in the morning and get to writing right after that.

 "But I write prose on a laptop.
 Poetry I start off by hand, I type it up, it's short and easy.
 I can't write longform.
 There are difficult moments in the book that I did start by hand.
 But I'm not precious about modes of input.
 Some people get quill pens, fountain inks and stuff like that.
 None of that for me!"